InfoPark Kochi: Educational Institutions

-Kochi InfoPark hosts one of the prominent educational and research institutes.
-The Indian Institute of Management Kozhikode (IIM–K) has set up it first satellite campus at Athulya building in InfoPark.
-Jain University in Kochi opened in 2019.
+The Indian Institute of Management Kozhikode (IIM–K) has set up it first satellite campus at Athulya building in Infopark.
 The satellite campus, initially, offers one-year residential executive MBA programme as well as two-year part-time programmes in addition to several short and long-term management development programmes.
-The Government of Kerala has offered five acres of land for the full-fledged campus inside InfoPark.
+The Government of Kerala has offered five acres of land for the full-fledged campus inside Infopark.